Gavin Cansfield, chief executive

 Whether it is guerrilla gardening reclaiming spaces or yet another pop-up that makes the old seem new, the desire and need to be social continues.

-At NHH we know that by 2035 the number of our customer aged 65 and over will have increased by 80%.
+At settle, we know that by 2035 the number of our customers aged 65 and over will have increased by 80%.
 This doesn’t just present a challenge in how we design property that works for people but, given the further decline of state support, it begs the question of how will those that need support access it?

 What will be the opportunities for older people to contribute to their neighbourhood?; what will the job of providing care look like?; and how do we create the conditions where an ecosystem of volunteering, work and support to prevent loneliness can co-exist?